NCSS Concentration

 Course petitioning

-- RISD students will be able to petition the NCSS coordinator to request consideration for NCSS credit for work completed in studio courses that are not designated NCSS courses.
-Students need to demonstrate and document to the satisfaction of the NCSS coordinator that their work is substantively informed by the themes of the concentration.
+- RISD students will be able to petition their NCSS coordinator to request consideration for NCSS credit for work completed in courses that are not designated NCSS.
+Students need to demonstrate and document to the satisfaction of their NCSS coordinator that their work is substantively informed by the themes of the concentration.

-- Brown classes may qualify for NCSS credit, but do not appear in the NCSS catalog.
-Concentrators may petition for inclusion of these classes by submitting a request to the concentration coordinator that includes the course description.
+- Brown classes may qualify for NCSS credit.
+Concentrators may petition for inclusion of these classes by submitting a request to the concentration coordinator that includes the course description and other relevant information.

-- NCSS concentrators may also petition the concentration coordinator for the inclusion of studio classes from a non-major studio elective by virtue of the way the student chooses to do the work in that studio.
-If the content of the student’s work reflects the values of the NCSS Concentration, then the course’s six credits may qualify for NCSS credit.
+- NCSS concentrators may also petition their concentration coordinator for the inclusion of studio classes from a non-major studio elective by virtue of the way the student chooses to do the work in that studio.
+If the content of the student’s work reflects the learning goals of the NCSS Concentration, then the course’s six credits may qualify for NCSS credit.
 The minimum grade for NCSS credit of B- still applies

 Please use the Course Petition Form to count your courses towards NCSS